St Joseph's Roman Catholic Church, Hay-on-Wye: St. Joseph's Parish and Church, Hay-on-Wye (1892 - 1926)

 Without a Roman Catholic church in Hay-on-Wye, the faithful assisted one another to get to churches in Brecon, Weobley, Belmont and Hereford.
 From 1812, horse-drawn carriages running on rail, transported goods between Brecon and Hay-on-Wye.
-The track passed along the back of what would become the Tabernacle Chapel known by locals as Platform 4.
+The track passed along the back of what would become the Tabernacle Chapel and was known by locals as Platform 4.
 In 1864, the Hereford, Hay and Brecon Railway was opened for passengers and goods, reusing the tramway track.
 Roman Catholic's that could afford train travel were able to get to Churches in Hereford and Brecon, until the line was closed in 1962.

 Before St. Joseph's Parish or Church existed, the clergy at Belmont and Brecon supported Roman Catholic's in Hay-on-Wye.
 Belmont was founded in 1859 as a house of studies for the Benedictine monasteries at Downside, Ampleforth and Douai.
 Until 1915, Belmont was also the Cathedral for the Roman Catholic Diocese of Newport and Menevia.
 The Gothic St. Michael's Roman Catholic Church in Brecon and adjoining presbytery were designed in 1851, by the architect Charles Hansom (brother of Joseph Hansom).

 The origins of St. Joseph's Roman Catholic Parish had a Celtic influence.
 Henry Richard Grant came from Scotland in 1892.
 Thomas Joseph Madigan came from Ireland in 1901, as did Rose Jones (née Fitzgerald) in 1926 and the Dewan family.
 Rose received the Papal award, the Benemerenti medal.
 Many third-generation descendants of the Victorian and Edwardian families are active parishioners today.